Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Coolaroo has seen around 13 new homes approved per year.
-Over the past five financial years, between FY21 and FY25, approximately 67 homes were approved, with a further six approved so far in FY26.
-The population has been declining recently, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Coolaroo has seen approximately 13 new homes approved per year.
+Between FY-21 and FY-25, around 67 homes were approved, with an additional 6 approved so far in FY-26.
+Despite population decline over recent years, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-New homes are being built at an average construction cost of $356,000.
-This financial year, $51.2 million in commercial approvals have been registered, indicating high levels of local commercial activity.
-Compared to Greater Melbourne, Coolaroo has markedly lower building activity, recording 68.0% below the regional average per person.
+New homes are being built at an average construction cost value of $356,000.
+In the current financial year, $51.2 million in commercial approvals have been registered, indicating high levels of local commercial activity.
+Compared to Greater Melbourne, Coolaroo records significantly lower building activity, with 68.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Recent construction comprises 47.0% detached houses and 53.0% townhouses or apartments, reflecting a shift from the area's existing housing composition of 91.0% houses.
-This indicates decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
+Recent construction comprises 47.0% detached houses and 53.0% townhouses or apartments, reflecting a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a notable change from the area's existing housing composition of 91.0% houses, suggesting decreasing availability of developable sites and changing lifestyles driving demand for diverse, affordable housing options.

-With around 502 people per dwelling approval, Coolaroo shows a developed market.
-According to AreaSearch's latest quarterly estimate, Coolaroo is projected to add 1,064 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+With around 503 people per dwelling approval, Coolaroo shows a developed market.
+According to AreaSearch's latest quarterly estimate, Coolaroo is projected to add approximately 1,112 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth in the future.

 Frequently Asked Questions - Development